rails/rails/guides/source/action_mailbox_basics.md

 The Action Mailbox table `action_mailbox_inbound_emails` stores incoming messages and their processing 'status'.

 At this point you can start your rails server and check out `http://localhost:3000/rails/conductor/action_mailbox/inbound_emails`.
+See [Local Development and Testing](#local-development-and-testing) for more.

 The next step is to configure an ingress in your Rails application to specify how incoming emails should be received.

 ## Ingress Configuration

 Configuring ingress involves setting up credentials and endpoint information for the chosen email service.
-Here are the steps for each of the supported ingress.
+Here are the steps for each of the supported ingresses.

 ### Exim